 She is a native of Italy where she earned her PhD in 2013 from the Italian Institute of Technology, working in the group of Dr. Marco De Vivo.
 She has been an early post-doctoral scientist in the group of Prof. Ursula Rothlisberger at the Swiss Federal Institute of Technology (EPFL), where she earned expertise in ab-initio Molecular Dynamics and its application to biological systems.
 In 2016, she has been awarded a Swiss National Science Foundation (NSF) post-doctoral fellowship to join the group of Prof. J. Andrew McCammon at the University of California San Diego, where she specialised in novel multiscale methods enabling the study of increasingly realistic biological systems.

 Dominic Biondo – graduate student

-Dominic project focuses on unraveling the function of non-coding RNAs, which regulate gene expression via a variety of yet unknown mechanisms.
-Toward, this aim, he will apply a variety of computational methods, from classical and enhanced sampling methods, to QM/MM and cryo-EM refinement.
+Dominic goal is to characterise the structure and dynamics of protein/nucleic acid complexes.
+Toward this aim, he applies a variety of computational methods, from classical and enhanced sampling methods, to QM/MM and cryo-EM refinement.